mckaymatt3/mckaymatt3/README.md

 Welcome to my GitHub profile!

 I'm Matt McKay, a full-stack software engineer and CPA professional with 5+ years of Big 4 experience in the finance and technology sectors.
 Born in California and grew up in Florida & California.
 Los Angeles, San Francisco, and Miami are all home to me.
 Since graduating from college (Undergraduate - Florida State University & Masters - University of Virginia), I've worked in NYC and Miami.
+Go Noles & Go Hoos!

 Thoroughly enjoy new challenges & experiences; especially in a team environment.
 As a result of my athletic and work experiences, I've always embraced the concept of we/team.
 Taking on challenges, helping out fellow team members, and seeing everyone succeed is a true passion of mine.
 All about building a strong, positive culture.